2:038 Undergraduate and Graduate Admissions Policy

 It is the policy of Austin Peay State University to admit students to the University who meet the requirements detailed in this policy.

-The purpose of this policy is to create procedures for admission of students to undergraduate degree programs.
+The purpose of this policy is to create procedures for admission of students to undergraduate and graduate degree programs.

 - Freshman Applicants